 Some of these examples might have contents that make no sense to you, or your environment, and that’s okay.
 They don’t have to, because a Sprint Backlog has to only make sense for the Team that created it.

-Other things you might try, based on what some Teams have found effective for them.
+Here are other things you might try for the structure and contents of your Sprint Backlog, based on what some Scrum Teams have found effective for them.
 Remember, your mileage may vary, so experiment and make it your own.

 - Put tick marks on a card for every day it has been worked on and a ‘B’ for everyday it was blocked/stuck.
 This helps the team by providing information on how long individual work items took to complete, or how long they got delayed.
 Most teams discover that work items often spend longer waiting for something (approvals, another team, etc …) than they do getting worked on.